tahopen/tahopen-connections/README.md

-# pentaho-connections
+# rahopen-connections
-This project contains common Pentaho Connections API code.
-Currently this code is used within the Pentaho BI Suite and Pentaho Metadata.
+This project contains common Tahopen Connections API code.
+Currently this code is used within the Tahopen BI Suite and Tahopen Metadata.

 The Pentaho Connections API defines a common set of interfaces for dealing with connections and result sets.
 Currently implementations of this API are